 • Soil Conservation for Sustainable Sugarcane Production (\$362,900).
 The Sugarcane Field Station in Canal Point, Florida, develops high-yielding, disease-resistant sugarcane cultivars for both organic (muck) and sand soils.
 Recently, a cultivar development program was initiated targeted toward the optimization of sugarcane production on sandy soils, as sugarcane in Florida is expanding to these soils.
+In 2014, one cultivar, CP 06-2042, is released that suitable for both soil types and another cultivar, CP 07-2137, for sand soil only.
 Improved knowledge of the physiologic, morphologic, and agronomic responses of sugarcane genotypes to sand soils and shallow muck as well as the deeper muck soil will help improve adaptation, yields, and selection for these conditions.
 Research on resistance to economically limiting diseases has received increased emphasis because of the impact of brown and orange rust diseases.
+Disease resistance is currently being incorporated into new cultivars being developed.